 We all take inspiration from a lot of places, and people participate in kinky twitter partly as a way to share our fantasies, but do that for a variety of reasons.
 Sometimes a person is tweeting a fantasy for the purpose of inviting strangers to interact with them in that fantasy; sometimes a person tweets a fantasy with the hope other creatives will take that idea and run with it; but in either case, you don’t know until you ask.
 Just like a sexy piece of clothing is not an open invitation to do something sexual to a person, sexy tweets are not open invitations to start roleplaying publicly.

 This isn’t exactly roleplay, but I didn’t ask.
 I ran with the idea, and then I basically involved her in my version of the fantasy by quote tweeting her original with my new story inspired by it.
 That’s a problem, too.
 If I’d gotten permission and she was into that, quote tweeting in this way would have been a fun way to share the work, give her credit, and promote her account.
 I think I did it this way because I started in Tumblr, and that platform revolved around sharing and building on others’ work.
 But it’s not how Twitter works.
 Doing that without asking was crossing some boundaries, and I am sorry for that.
-I will be DM’ing her an apology and leaving this up because I would prefer that others be able to learn from my mistake.]
+I DM’d her an apology.
+She was gracious and understanding, and I have decided to leave this up because I would prefer that others be able to learn from my mistake.]

 Writing it quickly, sharing it quickly